arnemart/hamburger-basement/Readme.md

 hamburger-basement
 ==================

-A hamburger basement component for[React][1], using [Topcoat][2].
+A hamburger basement component for [React][1], using [Topcoat][2].

 Wth
 ---

 A “hamburger basement” is a common design pattern in mobile apps, where a button with an icon that kinda looks like a hamburger (typically in the top left corner) slides the main content aside and reveals a menu underneath.

-This implementation uses touch events to allow sliding the content to the side with a finger, in addition to using the button.
+This one also uses touch events to allow sliding the content to the side with a finger.

 Installation
 ------------